 10.5 Costs of Enforcement.
 All costs incurred in enforcing the terms of this Easement, including, but not limited to, costs of suit and reasonable attorneys' fees as set forth in Section 20.11, shall be borne by the Breaching Party, but only to the extent that a breach of this Easement is determined to have occurred.
-If, after the Non-Breaching Party delivers a Notice of Easement Violation, it is determined that there was no breach of this Easement by the Breaching Party, the Non-Breaching Party shall pay all of the Breaching Party's costs and expenses incurred in connection with the alleged breach.
+If, after the Non-Breaching Party delivers a Notice of Easement Violation, a court of competent jurisdiction determines through judgment or order that there was no breach of this Easement by the Breaching Party, the Non-Breaching Party shall pay all of the Breaching Party's reasonable costs and expenses incurred in connection with the alleged breach.